yt-project/yt/CONTRIBUTING.rst

 can access it, read it, make modifications, etc.  It will put the repository in a local directory of the same name as the repository in the current working directory.
-You should also run the following command, to make sure you are at the "yt" head of the repository, and not other ones like "stable" (this will be important later when you want to submit your pull requests):
+You should also run the following command, to make sure you are at the "yt" branch, and not other ones like "stable" (this will be important later when you want to submit your pull requests):

 .. code-block:: bash